 You can even tune in to Earth Hour online.

-The clever lot at Earth Hour have pulled together a directory of online events around the world on the night of Earth Hour!
-Some top picks include:
+The clever lot at Earth Hour have even pulled together a directory of online events around the world on the night of Earth Hour!

 How will you be spending Earth Hour this year?